 There are plenty of dates and locations available across the US and Canada, it looks like at least two sessions per month in each country, plus dates available in Australia less frequently.

-There are online course options as well, but not for the professional staging certification program.
-The online courses range from “Certified Relocation & Transition Specialist” so you can earn the CRTS certification (the what? hmm), “Pricing Your Products and Services for a Premium Market”, “Mastering the Art of Difficult Conversations with Sellers”, and “Staging for Millennials”.
+The online classes range from “Certified Relocation & Transition Specialist” so you can earn the CRTS certification, “Pricing Your Products and Services for a Premium Market”, “Mastering the Art of Difficult Conversations with Sellers”, and “Staging for Millennials”.
 These online courses range in price from about $25-50 as of this writing.

 If you read the bio of the head of the school, Christine Rae, it talks a lot about her being a business woman and a pioneer in the industry, but it doesn’t mention her experience as a stager.
 Is there any?

 As noted above, certification is available only through the in-person program.
 They strongly recommend that you get certified since it would be akin to trying to be a real estate agent without a license (according to their site).
 Um, no, that’s not how that works.
 That would actually be illegal.
 You can most definitely be a home stager without a certification!